Regd.No.: 126198/071/072

 Day 5 : Trek to Sete 2,575 m – 06 hrs.

-Morning walk continues with a downhill walk into cool shade of forest and farm terraces and passing several farm villages to reach at Kenja village at 1,634m, Kenja a nice moderate size village, situated in a warm valley just beneath the high hills of Lamjura and Pikey danda, offering views of Numbur peaks.
-After Kenja, a steep uphill climbs all the way to overnight stop at Sete village from here onwards the temperature gets cooler.
+The morning walk continues with a downhill walk into the cool shade of forest and farm terraces and passing several farm villages to reach Kenja village at 1,634m, Kenja is a nice moderate size village, situated in a warm valley just beneath the high hills of Lamjura and Pikey danda, offering views of Numbur peaks.
+After Kenja, steep uphill climbs all the way to an overnight stop at Sete village from here onwards the temperature gets cooler.

 Food